Updated April 19, 2021

-The Daniel Webster Council, Boy Scouts of America (DWC-BSA) is committed to respecting and protecting the personal privacy of its members and those who visit its website.
+The Daniel Webster Council, Boy Scouts of America is committed to respecting and protecting the personal privacy of its members and those who visit its website.
 It is our policy to acquire personal information from users only by overt and voluntary means, only when it is in the interest of the user to provide it, and to utilize this information only for the purpose it was provided.

-The information that follows explains the kinds of information the Daniel Webster Council website (www.nhscouting.org) collects, how it is used, the conditions under which it is made available to third parties, how information is maintained, and our compliance with the Children’s Online Privacy Protection Act.
+The information that follows explains the kinds of information the Daniel Webster Council website collects, how it is used, the conditions under which it is made available to third parties, how information is maintained, and our compliance with the Children’s Online Privacy Protection Act.

 What information does this site collect?

 This site collects anonymous data that is not indicative of and cannot be traced to an individual without the cooperation of their Internet Service Provider.
 This data includes information about the user’s remote IP address, referral data (which page “linked” to the present request), and the browser software’s user-agent string.
 This information is accepted passively from the HTTP headers that are sent from the user when requesting any file from the server.
-Other anonymous data entered by the user may be collected in a common repository, including terms entered into the search engine.
+Other anonymous data entered by the user may be collected in a common repository, including terms entered into the search engine, etc.

 What organization is collecting the information?

-Information entered by site visitors is retrieved directly by the Daniel Webster Council, Inc. – 571 Holt Avenue, Manchester, NH 03109 – telephone (603) 625-6431.
+Information entered by site visitors is retrieved directly by the Daniel Webster Council, Boy Scouts of America – For more information contact the Council’s Member Care Center.

-The anonymous information collected is used to monitor the usage of this website and the interests of those who use it.
+The anonymous information collected is used to monitor the usage of this Website and the interests of those who use it.
 Data such as the volume of traffic to the server, the number of visitors a certain section of the site receives each month, or the most popular search terms are analyzed to derive general statistics about the site’s reach and the audience’s usage patterns.

-Reports, statistics, and other analysis of aggregate anonymous information may be shared within the organization or provided to third parties at the sole discretion of the Daniel Webster Council.
+Reports, statistics, and other analyses of aggregate anonymous information may be shared within the organization or provided to third parties at the sole discretion of the Daniel Webster Council.
 This information does not include any personally identifiable information.

 Exception: the Daniel Webster Council reserves the right to use all information at its disposal and to share this information with ISPs and other third parties as necessary to investigate any incident of misuse or abuse of its site, server, or information systems.

-Providing personal information is never a prerequisite for accessing any of the content or resources on this website.
+Providing personal information is never a prerequisite for accessing any of the content or resources on this Web site.
 Specifically, refusal to provide personal information via a Web interface will never result in a user being denied access to any online content or resource he would be able to access were the information submitted.